gpu-mode/discord-cluster-manager/docs/docs/creating-a-leaderboard/python-creations.md

 ## Reference Code Requirements
-The reference code file **must be a `.py`** to create a Python leaderboard. `.cu, .cuh, .cpp` reference files willl create [CUDA leaderboards](./cuda-creations).
+The reference code file **must be a `.py`** to create a Python leaderboard. `.cu, .cuh, .cpp` reference files will create [CUDA leaderboards](./cuda-creations).
 Based on the evaluation harness above, each reference file **must** have the following function signatures filled out: